 COVID and Oil

 Statewide crude refining rates fell by 4.1 million barrels per week, or 35 percent, with the preventive spring lockdowns (weeks 12–18 in the crude refining chart above).
 Then, as the pandemic raged on and the recovery faltered, refining rebounds reversed twice.
-Rebounding crude refining rates fell again as new case rates spiked in summer (weeks 27–30), and fell again as new case rates stopped declining in autumn and began a worse winter spike (weeks 37–58).
+Rebounding crude refining rates fell again as new case rates spiked in summer (weeks 27–30), and fell again, as new case rates stopped declining in autumn and began a worse winter spike (weeks 37–58).
 A third crude refining rebound stalled in a third COVID surge after week 80, but by December 31, 2021 (week 105), statewide refining rates had repeatedly edged back into their pre-COVID range (yellow in the crude refining chart), which was recorded for the same weeks of 2013–2019.

 Why track this?